Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud - RFI

 - Spain, Sweden virus cases -

-As anticipation grows, the build-up has been overshadowed by several positive virus cases affecting players.
+As anticipation grows, the build-up has been overshadowed by several positive Covid-19 cases.

-Spain's preparations have been hit after two players, Sergio Busquets and Diego Llorente, tested positive, although Llorente on Thursday returned a negative test.
+Hours before the competition kicked off Russia, who open against Belgium on Saturday, announced winger Andrei Mostovoy had contracted the virus and was ruled out of the tournament.

-Although captain Busquets still has Covid, Llorente's test result will allay fears that the first-choice side might have to miss Spain's opener against Sweden in Seville on Monday.
+Spain's squad were vaccinated on Friday morning by the army at their Las Rozas training headquarters near Madrid following positive tests to two of their players -- Sergio Busquets and Diego Llorente.

-Two Swedish players -- forward Dejan Kulusevski of Juventus and midfielder Mattias Svanberg -- also tested positive, with six reserve players called up on stand-by.
+Sweden forward Dejan Kulusevski of Juventus and midfielder Mattias Svanberg also tested positive, with six reserve players called up on stand-by.

 But despite the ongoing threat, UEFA president Aleksander Ceferin has been bullish, insisting the Euro will be safe.#photo2